 Chapter 13 Bankruptcy Lawyer

-First consultation with our law firm: If you are considering bankruptcy, the first step is to speak to an experienced Orlando bankruptcy lawyer.
-When you come to us, we will analyze your finances and complete the means test calculations to see if you qualify for Chapter 7 bankruptcy, which would eliminate your debt.
+First consultation with my law firm: If you are considering bankruptcy, the first step is to speak to an experienced Orlando bankruptcy lawyer.
+When you come to me, I will analyze your finances and complete the means test calculations to see if you qualify for Chapter 7 bankruptcy, which would eliminate your debt.
 If you do not qualify, we will proceed with the Chapter 13.
 There are many important items to bring to your first consultation, including six months’ worth of pay stubs, bank statements and bills.
-At this initial meeting, we will be able to give you an idea of how much your monthly payment amount will be.
+At this initial meeting, I will be able to give you an idea of how much your monthly payment amount will be.

 180 days before filing: You must receive credit counseling from a court approved agency.